-We will claim your MTCs annually on your behalf, usually at the beginning of each July.
-When you fully withdraw from the Scheme (unless for permanent emigration other than to Australia, or to transfer to another KiwiSaver scheme), we will claim for your benefit the MTCs for the period since the commencement of the relevant year.
+We will claim your Government contribution entitlements annually on your behalf, usually at the beginning of each July.
+When you fully withdraw from the Scheme (unless for permanent emigration other than to Australia, or to transfer to another KiwiSaver scheme), we will claim for your benefit the Government contributions for the period since the commencement of the relevant year.

-When we receive each MTC payment, we will apply it to your savings (or add it to your benefit where you are withdrawing all of your savings from the Scheme).
+When we receive each Government contribution payment, we will apply it to your savings (or add it to your benefit where you are withdrawing all of your savings from the Scheme).

-In some circumstances, after you have withdrawn from the Scheme Inland Revenue may pay your MTCs direct to you.
+In some circumstances, after you have withdrawn from the Scheme Inland Revenue may pay your Government contributions direct to you.